Is Garlic Bad For Dogs?

-Garlic and other members of the allium family (e.g., onions, chives, leeks, shallots, and scallions) contain a substance known as thiosulfate, which is toxic to dogs but not to humans.
+Garlic and other members of the allium family (e.g., onions, chives, leeks, shallots, and scallions) contain a substance known as thiosulfate.
+This can be toxic to dogs but not to humans.

 What Happens If A Dog Eats Garlic?

-When dogs eat garlic and other foods containing thiosulfates, they can develop hemolytic anemia—a disorder in which red blood cells are destroyed faster than they can be replenished.
-This substance also puts dogs at risk for developing other serious conditions like Heinz body anemia and methemoglobinemia.
+When dogs eat garlic and other foods containing thiosulfates, they can develop hemolytic anemia.
+This is a disorder in which red blood cells are destroyed faster than they can be replenished.
+This substance also puts dogs at risk for developing other serious conditions, like Heinz body anemia and methemoglobinemia.

 A full list of symptoms can be found below: